ServiceStack/servicestack.net/MyApp/_posts/2025-12-04_vibecode-react-templates.md

 ### Software Development has changed forever

-Software Development has reached an inflection point where AI Models and tools are now good enough to build featuers in minutes, not hours and rewrite mid-sized application UIs in hours, not months.
+Software Development has reached an inflection point where AI Models and tools are now good enough to build features in minutes, not hours and rewrite mid-sized application UIs in hours, not months.
 This fundamentally changes the economics of Software Development.

 Whatever our developer preferences were have become significantly less important in the age of AI where the most important factor is now which frameworks AI Models are most proficient in.